31 Secrets Your Plumber Won’t Tell You

 Water damage is the leading cause of home insurance claims, accounting for around 40 percent.
 Basement flooding and sewage backups, often caused by increasingly intense precipitation, are responsible for the most problems.
-Here are the home inspector nightmares you have to see to believe.
+Don’t let those problems lead to the home inspector nightmares you have to see to believe.

 Get a clue

 You’re calling to say your garage-door opener doesn’t work ever since I fixed your faucet?
 Get a clue—and an electrician.
 By staying smart and doing these things all smart homeowners do once a year, you won’t need to call me as often.
-Next, find out the 40 home repairs anyone can do.
+Stay proactive and find out the 40 home repairs anyone can do.